liatrio/autogov-workflows/README.md

 > access is handled through Chainguard's Octo-STS (the recommended option) / an alternative is creating a [fine grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) that has read permissions for the repository and [add the appropriate secret and environment variable(s)]([in the Secrets and Variables section for Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)).

-Basic read access can be provided using the default config found under the [.github directory](https://github.com/liatrio/.github/blob/main/.github/chainguard/autogov-infra.sts.yaml) for the organization:
+Basic read access can be provided using an `autogov-infra.sts.yaml` trust policy at the org level (under your org's `.github` repository), for example:

 ```yaml
 issuer: https://token.actions.githubusercontent.com